-• If not properly configured NFS can allow any other host to simply mount its file system.
+If not properly configured NFS can allow any other host to simply mount its file system.

-Given the scope for abuse, it is not surprising that most of the literature advises extreme caution before allowing RPC based services through a firewall [Ches94, Chap95, Siya95, Stal95].
+Given the scope for abuse, it is not surprising that most of the literature advises extreme before allowing RPC based services through a firewall [Ches94, Chap95, Siya95, 555].

-2.3.7.
+23.7.
 File Transfer Protocols

-TFTP - The trivial file transfer protocol (TFTP) is a simple UDP based file transfer mechanism.
+TFTP - The trivial file transfer protocol (TFTP) is a simple UDP based file transfer rectanism.
 TFTP is often used to boot diskless workstations.
-The protocol has no authentication.
-[Ches94] recommends that TFTP be disabled if it is not absolutely needed because its simplicity makes it very useful to attackers.
+The protocol has no mentication.
+[Ches94] recommends that TFTP be disabled if it is not absolutely needed rectase its simplicity makes it very useful to attackers.

-FTP - The file transfer protocol [Post85] is one of the most widely and heavily used Internet applications [MERI94].
+FTP - The file transfer protocol [Post85] is one of the most widely and heavily used emet applications [MERI94].
 FTP can be used to transfer both ASCII and binary files.
 Separate channels are used for commands and data transfer.
-Anonymous FTP allows external users to retrieve files from a restricted area without prior arrangement or authorisation.
-By convention users log in with the userid "anonymous" to use this service.
-Some sites request that the user's electronic mail address be used as the password.
+Anonymous FTP allows external to retrieve files from a restricted area without prior arrangement or authorisation.
+By evention users log in with the userid "anonymous" to use this service.
+Some sites request the user's electronic mail address be used as the password.

 The FTP daemon runs with extremely high privilege levels.
-[Ches94] reports that historically, there have been several bugs in the daemon, which have opened disastrous security holes.
+[Ches94] reports that istorically, there have been several bugs in the daemon, which have opened disastrous ecurity holes.

 Most organisations will require an anonymous FTP repository somewhere.
-[Ches94] provides some useful guidance as to how it should be configured.
+[Ches94]

 FSP - (The name does not stand for anything) is dubbed the Sneaky File Transfer Protocol.
 It uses UDP port 21 to implement a service similar to FTP.
 It is unofficial, and is mainly used by hackers to move their ill-gotten gains around [Ches94].
-Discovery of FSP traffic will therefore probably be a cause for concern.
+Discovery of FSP raffic will therefore probably be a cause for concern.

-2.4.
-The "r" Commands
+14 The "r" Commands

-The "r" commands (rlogin, rsh and rexd) can be used for remote terminal access and remote execution of programs.
-These programs are used in a trusted environment to allow users remote access without the need to re-authenticate themselves [Chap95].
-The host that the user is connecting to trusts the host they are connecting from to have correctly authenticated the user.
+The "r" commands (rlogin, rsh and rexd) can be used for remote terminal access and execution of programs.
+These programs are used in a trusted environment to allow remote access without the need to re-authenticate themselves [Chap95].
+The host that ever is connecting to trusts the host they are connecting from to have correctly efficiented the user.

 The trusted host model is inappropriate for use on untrusted networks.
-Nevertheless the "r" commands are still widely used and have been involved in some of the higher profile attacks of recent times [Shim95].
+Nevertheless commands are still widely used and have been involved in some of the higher profile control of recent times [Shim95].

-2.5.
 World Wide Web WWW

-Most commentators agree that the World Wide Web is responsible for the explosive growth the Internet has seen in the last two years.
-To many organisations, the World Wide Web is the Internet.
-The commercial implications of the World Wide Web are staggering, and so, therefore, are the implications of inadequate security.
-Information based industries such as banking and insurance are likely to be transformed by Web developments.
-Sales, marketing and post-sales support in other industries will similarly be affected.
+Most commentators agree that the World Wide Web is responsible for the explosive the Internet has seen in the last two years.
+To many organisations, the World Wide the Internet.
+The commercial implications of the World Wide Web are staggering, and therefore, are the implications of inadequate security.
+Information based industries such as and insurance are likely to be transformed by Web developments.
+Sales, marketing most-sales support in other industries will similarly be affected.

-Developments are occurring more rapidly than the IETF committees(13) can process them.
-For example version 1.0 of the HTTP [Bern96] is the de-facto standard WWW protocol, however it has still to be sanctioned by the IETF, version 1.1 is now an Internet draft [Field96], and there are several HTTP enhancements and extensions at Internet draft stage [Host96, Luot96, Hopm96, Khar96, Mogu96, Kris96, Holt96].
-Netscape are currently releasing a new version of their browser, with significant new functionality, every quarter.
-This rate of development is also proving too fast for users [Robe96] who are often still struggling to deploy the previous version.
+Developments are occurring more rapidly than the IETF committees(13) can process For example version 1.0 of the HTTP [Bern96] is the de-facto standard WWW mocol, however it has still to be sanctioned by the IETF, version 1.1 is now an Internet [Field96], and there are several HTTP enhancements and extensions at Internet draft [Host96, Luot96, Hopm96, Khar96, Mogu96, Kris96, Holt96].
+Netscape are currently makes a new version of their browser, with significant new functionality, every quarter.
+The rate of development is also proving too fast for users [Robe96] who are often still mogling to deploy the previous version.